 Empowering Decisions with Technology

 It’s lunchtime, and Elizabeth opens Topaz.
-Frustrated by coronavirus restrictions in Switzerland and unable to leave her house, Elizabeth experiences an unbearable urge to take control, to reassert herself over her own life.
+Frustrated by coronavirus restrictions in Switzerland and unable to leave her house, Elizabeth experiences an urge to take control, to reassert herself over her own life.
 Opening Topaz’s goal-setting app, a dashboard displays her financial and non-financial goals, grouped by category and priority.

 She swipes to a line-chart view to see how each goal fits into her long-term investment trajectory.
 It shows the best- and worst-case scenarios and the breakdown of goals into categories: financial, family and growth, and health.

-Elizabeth notices that Topaz has marked a few of her goals with a red alert notification.
+Elizabeth notices that Topaz has marked a few of her goals with an alert notification.
 The Everest expedition is flagged: Topaz assessed her medical history and, due to a history of high blood pressure, recommends a health check-up to make sure it’s safe for her to do hard exercise at high altitudes.
 The app connects with her medical insurance provider and, with a few presses, Elizabeth has scheduled the necessary appointments.

 Her property investment goal is also flagged.
 Topaz calculated that an increase in adverse weather events presents a risk to Elizabeth’s portfolio value.
 It suggests that she alter her investment strategy or up her insurance level.
 Deciding that was a level of risk she could tolerate, she ignores this notification.

-Then, Elizabeth decides she wants to make a big move.
+Then Elizabeth decides she wants to make a big move.
 And why not?
 Her business is doing well, even during the pandemic.
 She creates a new goal: raise investment capital to make an angel investment in a friend’s start-up.
 She would need about $800,000, raised relatively quickly to strike while the iron is hot.
 Pressing “Save goal” triggers Topaz’s AI to generate a risk assessment.

 A Smart Approach to Goal-setting